kofisarpong-ks77/pdsnd_github/README.md

 ### Date created
-Created This project on Thursday, 12 December, 2019.
+Created This project on 29th November, 2019 inspired [by](https://drive.google.com/open?id=1tGM1IJo7ixYWAjneY-CnM2085bLsyP-R).

 ### **BikeShare Data Project**
 This project is the code for the Bikeshare Data analysis project as part of the Udacity Learning Python.